Dragonfish can emit red light from their eyes

 Dragonfish can emit red light from their eyes which they usually use for hunting down prey.

-They have large heads, a broad jaw, and protruding teeth.
+Dragonfish have large heads, a broad jaw, and protruding teeth.
 This protrusion is part of the reason that they have such a scary look, lending to their name as well.
+Other common names are ribbon sawtail fish (their first name upon discovery), sea moth (although quite different in appearance) and Pacific blackdragon.

 Here are some cool facts about Dragonfish that make them unique and interesting: